eagereyes/eagereyes.org/blog/2016/index.md

 ### <a href="/blog/2016/rj-andrews-profiling-the-parks">RJ Andrews' Profiling the Parks</a>
 RJ Andrews has created a great little video about the National Parks in the U.S. Have you ever thought about how the different parks compare?
 Which one is wider, which one is deeper, which one's at higher or lower elevation? _<a href="/blog/2016/rj-andrews-profiling-the-parks">Read more…</a>_

+### <a href="/blog/2016/dealing-with-paper-rejections">Dealing with Paper Rejections</a>
+For some reason, the topic of reviewing and getting papers rejected came up several times in conversations at VIS recently.
+Getting your work rejected and learning to deal with rejection is part of life as an academic, and it’s worthwhile to think about the process a bit. _<a href="/blog/2016/dealing-with-paper-rejections">Read more…</a>_

 ### <a href="/blog/2016/graphic-continuum-flash-cards">Graphic Continuum Flash Cards</a>
 Jon Schwabish and Severino Ribecca have turned their Graphic Continuum poster into a set of cards.
 They're a good way to expand your visual vocabulary and find new ideas for how to represent your data. _<a href="/blog/2016/graphic-continuum-flash-cards">Read more…</a>_